Sebastian-Bender/Sudoku-Solver/README.md

 # Sudoku-Solver
-Simple Sudoku solver using backtracking algorithm
+Simple Sudoku solver made in python using backtracking algorithm